YingHongTham/wormwiring/README.md

 and it has been smoothed out by Elegance.
 - objName1, objName2: object numbers of connected objects
 - x1, y1, z1, x2, y2, z2: their coordinates
-- cellbody1: whether this segment is part of the cellbody (but can be -2??)
+- cellbody1: == 1 if and only if this segment is part of the cellbody (it's not a 0/1 thing, e.g. -2 is a possible value, which maybe means is a synapse? unclear)
-- cellbody2: no idea, not used, differs from cellbody1
+- cellbody2: no idea what it's for, not used, differs from cellbody1 (e.g. can be 1 even though it's in a synapse)
 - remarks1, remarks2: remarks attached to respective objects
   (e.g. 'end', 'start dorsal commissure')
 - continNum: contin which this segment is part of